dilawar/dilawar.github.io/content/posts/2021/2021-07-15-Insert-username-and-password-into-remote-url-before-git-push.md

 ---
-title: Insert username and password into remote url before git push
+title: Insert credentials from environment into remote url when `git push`
 date: 2021-07-15
 tags:
     - git
     - script
-    - python3
-comments: true
+comment: true
 ---

+You are on a remote server.
+You don't want to store your credentials on that machine.
+You can temporary export your credentials as environment variable e.g.
+`export GITHUB_USER=dilawar` and `export GITHUB_PASSWORD=ladidadadad`.

-I wrote a small script that is a wrapper around `git push`.
-It modifies the `remote` url and insert username and password (read from `env`) from it.
+Here is a small script that acts as a wrapper around `git push`.
+It modifies the `remote` url and insert username and password (read from `env`).
 No need to store ssh keys on remote server or git clone with https credentials.

-For `github.com` repo, It looks for `GITHUB_USER` first, then for `GIT_USER`, and then `USER` environment variable.
+For `github.com`, it looks for `GITHUB_USER` first, then for `GIT_USER`, and then `USER` environment variable.
 Similarly it looks for `GITHUB_TOKEN`, `GIT_TOKEN` for tokens.
-Fot `gitlab.com` repo, it looks for `GITLAB_USER` or `GIT_USER` or `USER` for username, and `GITLAB_TOKEN`, `GIT_TOKEN` for password.
+For `gitlab.com`, it looks for `GITLAB_USER` or `GIT_USER` or `USER` for username, and `GITLAB_TOKEN`, `GIT_TOKEN` for password.

-If the script can't determine the username and password, it raises an exception.
+If the script can't determine the username and password, it throws an exception.

-Then it calls `git push` on new url that has username and password.
+On success, it calls `git push` with new url (that has username and password).
 For example `git push https://github.com/dilawar/Scripts` will become `git push https://dilawar:mytoken@github.com/dilawar/Scritps`.

 You can find the script [here](https://raw.githubusercontent.com/dilawar/Scripts/master/%2Cgit_push).
-Here is the fully reproduced one.

 ```python
 #!/usr/bin/env python3